Communications Technology - Master of Science (M.Sc.)

 Two large computer pools reserved for students and a high speed university intranet guarantee immediate access to computer-assisted training.

-No study fees are charged.
-Hence, all students will receive a very sizable support of their studies from tax revenues automatically.
+All students will receive a very sizable support of their studies from tax revenues automatically.
 Students are, however, fully responsible for their cost of living.

 Still, there are several possibilities of financial support.
 The most common way of support for our foreign students are part-time research assistantships provided by the research groups within the School of Engineering (called HiWi jobs).
 There are many of these jobs available.
 Nevertheless, you will have to look for them yourself once you are here.
 This allows you to choose a research group according to your interest.